Solve pollution. Save lives. Protect the planet.

-At one home, the owner’s 12-year-old son climbed up a persimmon tree to pick some fruit for our group.
-According to local tradition, the man told us, any stranger who knocks on a home’s door would be welcomed.
+At one home, the owner’s 12-year-old son climbed up a persimmon tree to pick some fruit for the group.
+According to local tradition, the man related, any stranger who knocks on a home’s door would be welcomed.

-Local hospitality — boy picks fruit for our team.
+Local hospitality.
+A boy picks fruit for Pure Earth team members.

 Living with Poison in Farkhor and Ziraki

-The homes we were visiting were located in Farkhor and Ziraki, two areas in Tajikistan surrounded by large amounts of highly toxic pesticides, including DDT, which had once been used by large cotton farms in the area.
-Following the dismantling of the Soviet Union, the pesticides were left abandoned in unsafe conditions, where they sat in disintegrating bags leaking poison for decades.
+The team was visiting homes in Farkhor and Ziraki, two areas in Tajikistan littered with large amounts of highly toxic pesticides, including DDT, which had once been used by cotton farms in the area.
+Following the dismantling of the Soviet Union, the pesticides were left abandoned in unsafe conditions–they sat in disintegrating bags, which leaked poison for decades.

-We were in Tajikistan not only to remove the pesticides from two crumbling warehouses, but also to inform residents about the pollution, and what they can do to protect themselves.
+Pure Earth was in Tajikistan not only to remove the pesticides from two crumbling warehouses, but also to educate residents about the pollution threat, and what they can do to protect themselves.

-Our local outreach team talking to residents about pesticides in their neighborhood.
+The team talking to residents about pesticide exposure problem in their neighborhood.

-Our outreach team included university students from the capital of Dushanbe and members of a local NGO whom we trained.
-When our team talked to people in the two communities about the pesticide problem, we found that many had been living with poison for so long that they did not even notice it.
-But we did.
-The small of pesticide was strong.
+The outreach team included university students from the capital of Dushanbe and members of a local NGO trained by Pure Earth.
+In talking to residents of the two communities about the pesticide problem, the team began to realize that many had been living with poison for so long that they did not notice it, even though the smell of pesticide was strong.

 Farkhor: 40 Bags of Pesticides Removed

-In Farkhor, we found three new houses that were built attached to three old warehouses that were completely filled with pesticides.
+In Farkhor, the team found three new houses constructed right next to old warehouses filled with pesticides.
 About 12 people lived there.

 The Pure Earth team gathered about 20 soil samples from the courtyard, and took 50 readings with the XRF (X-ray fluorescence) analyzer, which registered arsenic and other heavy metals.
-We saw chickens, rabbits and children running around this contaminated yard.
+Chickens, rabbits, and children were running around this contaminated yard.

-The team took three days to properly bag the pesticides they found to prevent further leaking.
+It took three days for the team to properly contain the pesticides found at this site in secure bags to prevent further leaking.
 The bags were then loaded onto a truck and taken away to a secure storage site.
-In total, about 40 bags (31,066 kg) of pesticides were cleared from the Farkhor.
+In total, about 40 bags (31,066 kg) of pesticides were cleared from Farkhor.

 Testing the site with an XRF (X-ray fluorescence) analyzer.